ente0v1/CrackMaster/README.md

 If you prefer to use wordlists and other custom parameters, in files suffixed with `crack*`, replace `define_default_parameters` with `define_my_parameters` and go change variables in function "define_my_parameters" in `functions.sh`.

 ## Usage
-To start the script log in as non-root user and rename your hash in "hash.hc22000", move your hash into Crack_Master directory and execute: `./crackmaster.sh`
+To start the script log in as non-root user and rename your hash in "hash", move your hash into Crack_Master directory and execute: `./crackmaster.sh`

 ![Test Image](./assets/action.png)